CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts.rst

 This can be achieve by adding a wait function call in the callback function.

-Because it is not good practice to add a wait call in an interrupt (interrupt calls should execute fast), the latest mbed compilers only allow the wait_us function ("us" stands for microseconds) to be used.
+Because it is not good practice to add a wait call in an interrupt (interrupt calls should execute fast), the latest mbed compilers only allow us to use the `wait_us` function.
+Here, "us" stands for microseconds, which is the unit of the duration to be passed as parameter.
+We will see in the next tutorial how to use properly interrupts without relying on the wait functions.

 Try to change the code of the callback function to: